xiaojin201908/squirrel2/README.md

 - view the details of each squirrel sighting on home page
 - update the details of each squirrel sighting
 - add a new squirrel sighting to database
-- view the location of each squirrel sighting
+- view the location of 100 squirrel sightings in central park on the map
 - get a general view of squirrel sightings statistics (counts of running, eating, climbing, shift, and mean of latitudes)

 # Group Name and Section